(For the first page of this review of Shades of Green, see this.)

 Between the shops is a location where you can buy attraction tickets.

 You never want to wait until arrival to buy Disney World tickets, anyway.
-FastPass+ opens for Shades guests 30 days before park use, and you want to book your FastPass+ as soon as you can, and well before arrival.
+FastPass+ opens for Shades guests 60 days before park use (it changed from 30 days in late 2017), and you want to book your FastPass+ as soon as you can, and well before arrival.

 As Steve notes here, you can buy your tickets from Shades ahead of time and get the info needed to link your tix into your My Disney Experience account so you can book your FastPass+.